Media Services Policies

 If a laptop is needed for an off campus event or business trip, please contact the OIT Help Desk at x8016, or email the OIT Help Desk at email@example.com as further restrictions may apply.

 Currently employed faculty and staff may request media recording, duplication, transfer, or special editing services.
-This process can be initiated by contacting the OIT Help Desk by email or phone.
+Recording and editing can be initiated through the OIT Help Desk while Media Conversion and Duplication can be initiated by completing the Media Conversion Request Form, and bringing the completed form and media to the Library for copyright verification.
+All requests for duplication and conversion must be vetted through the library for copyright compliance.
 The requested service must be directly related to the academic or educational process.

 It is the customers’ responsibility to ensure that the submitted media is in compliance with the current copyright law.
 It is the customers’ responsibility to ensure that the OIT Media Center is authorized to use all submitted photographs, video, and audio works used in the creation or replication of the end product.
 Any submitted media that has copyright protection encoded or embedded within, will not be used.
 The OIT Media Center reserves the right to refuse any request that may contain questionable content.

 Minimum notification time for these requests as follows:

 |Media Transfer/Conversion||1 week (7 days)|